iaeiou/blue-plankton-2/content/posts/fragments-of-iceland.md

 ## The Switch to Verizon Mifi

-Since doing business with this outfit was intolerable (there was no control over the billing), I opted for mifi with Verizon and am much happier.
+Since doing business with this outfit was intolerable (there was no control over the billing), I opted for mifi and reclaimed my personal sovereignty.
+I'm much happier with this simple set up.

 If you work from home, an added benefit of mifi is you can switch things up and work at a cafe, a park, wherever you'd like.

 In my line of work, I can't use public internet for security reasons.
-So the mifi is perfect for that.
+So the mifi gives me the freedom to roam.

 However, I there are some things you need to know about Verizon's mifi limitations.